diiq/atomatigit/README.md

 While you can view the individual chunks of a file diff, you cannot currently stage them individually -- you can only stage the full file.

 You cannot merge, ammend, or rebase through the UI.
-Merge is coming very soon, ammend is close behind, but rebase is till some time in the future.